 In 2010 Pride Buffalo, Inc. allowed the event to be absorbed into the annual programming of another LGBT focused not-for-profit, the Pride Center of Western New York.
 This move ensured the stability and continuity of Buffalo’s annual Pride festival.
 The Pride Center board of directors made the decision to relocate the festival to the emerging downtown waterfront at Canalside in 2011.
 The location change proved to be successful as attendance grew from 2,500 to a staggering 15,000.
 The Allen Street Festival was also added to Pride weekend in 2010, giving Buffalonians the opportunity to dance in the streets of their historic gayborhood.
 The Dyke March & Allen Street Festival planning committee helped reinvigorate both events with additional volunteer activism.

 With continually growing crowds and supporters, the Pride Center of Western New York expanded the Pride festival once again in 2013 to encompass an entire week of events.
 The week of celebration included a Flag Raising Ceremony, Gay 5K, Chroma (an art opening hosted in memory of longtime LGBT supporter Jim Rolls), the Dyke March, Allen Street Festival, Pride Parade, Pride Festival at Canalside and a beach day event.

 It Takes a Community

 Pride Week wouldn’t be possible without the generous support of local businesses and organizations.
-Thank you to our sponsors big and small.
+Sponsorships, donations and proceeds from the Pride Festival and Parade support Buffalo Pride Week, as well as the mission and programs of the Pride Center of WNY.
+Thank you to our sponsors, big and small.